 Tonight we had dinner at the local pizza place in ‘downtown’ Santa Elena (it’s a block).
 Students ate, and ate, and ate!
 No rice and beans anywhere!
 We gave Maggie and Diane each Costa Rican artisan journals with notes from each and every one of us expressing our appreciation to them for all they did to make this service-learning program in Costa Rica the best.
 Maggie said the work ethic and flexibility of the team was amazing.
 Both got quite emotional when they said they’d really miss the students and enjoyed working with them.
 Teenagers have THE BEST ENERGY they said emphatically!

-Tomorrow we have our last work morning, a goodbye fiesta, and back to Alajuela down the bumpy mountain.
+Tomorrow is our last student service-learning day in Costa Rica.
+We’ll have a goodbye fiesta, and back to Alajuela down the bumpy mountain.
 We will all leave a piece of our hearts here in Monteverde.